How to Change Edge Download Location in Windows 11

 Richard

-By default, Microsoft Edge saves every file you download into a folder simply called “Downloads.”
-If you prefer to save your files in a different spot, like a specific project folder or an external drive, you can easily change this setting.
+By default, Microsoft Edge saves every file you download into a folder called “Downloads.”
+If you want your files to go somewhere else, like a project folder or an external drive, you can easily change this setting.

 Why change your download location?